-We are now taking expressions of interest for the Equine Shiatsu Diploma course which will commence in September 2018.
-This highly successful course has been enhanced and now includes an additional 6 ‘post-graduate’ modules.
-Full details are included in our PROSPECTUS so if you don’t already have one please click the button above or give us a call on +44 (0)1903 814 860.
+We are now taking expressions of interest for the Equine Shiatsu Diploma course which will commence in September 2020.
+This highly successful course has been enhanced and full details are included in our PROSPECTUS so if you don’t already have one please click the button above or give us a call on +44 (0)1903 814 860.

-The fee for 3 days is £250 and we will require a £50 deposit to secure your place.
-Because 50% of students attending this course go on to enroll on the 2-year Diploma Course, we will deduct £100 from your first year fees.
-And, new for 2017, we are offering students new to the School the opportunity to sit in on a module of the Diploma Course in October.
-The fee for these 2 days is £170; if you already have a Prospectus, please ask us for an update of the Course Dates & Fees and we will e-mail one to you straight away.
+The fee for 2 days is £250 and we will require a £50 deposit to secure your place.
+Because 50% of students attending this course go on to enroll on the 2.5 year Diploma Course, we will deduct £130 from the Diploma Course on completion of the course.

 For more information about our course just order a Prospectus and if you would like to see more about our work, you will find a short video on our website.
 This was filmed on location at Eastlands Farm, Warninglid, West Sussex during an actual course with input from second year students.

 Whilst at Hickstead 10 years ago, I made contact with the two ladies who raise funds for this charity.
 I was so impressed with the work they were doing in Gambia, raising the awareness of the needs of donkeys and horses, that I promptly decided that we should become sponsors of this charity.
 As a school, we have always supported a charity group and until further notice, this is now ours!
 We now sponsor a horse called Phoenix and you can read all about him in the attached document.